Robustness of the Floquet-assisted superradiant phase and possible laser operation: Introduction

-In this paper, we demonstrate the robustness of the FSP and therefore its viability for laser operation.
-The mechanism of the FSP is illustrated in Fig.~\ref{fig0}.
+In this paper, we demonstrate the robustness of the FSP.
 We introduce a phase diffusion process and hence a finite linewidth in the driving field.
-We show that the transition into the FSP is accompanied by drastic narrowing of the linewidth of the cavity light field such that the emergence of the FSP is stable in the presence of finite driving decoherence.
-Further, we find that the FSP is stable in the presence of inhomogeneous broadening.
-Finally, we show that the FSP is robust with respect to the dissipation of the TLSs up to decay rates of the order of those used to capture light-driven graphene experiments \cite{McIver,Nuske}.
+We show that the transition into the FSP is accompanied by significant narrowing of the linewidth of the cavity light field such that the emergence of the FSP is stable in the presence of finite phase coherence of the driving field.
+Further, we demonstrate that the FSP is stable in the presence of inhomogeneous broadening.
+Finally, we show that the FSP is robust with respect to the dissipation of the TLSs up to decay rates of the order of those in recent light-driven graphene experiments.
 We then identify the cavity loss rate as the most sensitive parameter, as the FSP vanishes comparatively rapidly as a function of cavity losses.
-This establishes the FSP as a 'good-cavity'-regime laser mechanism, in contrast to superradiant lasers which operate in the 'bad-cavity'-regime \cite{Woerdman,Thompson1,Holland1,Chen,Thomsen,Hemmerich3}.
-Overall, our model suggests the possibility of laser operation in a solid state system, such as a two-band material, due to the form of the dissipative processes, the magnitude of the dissipation that we consider, and the robustness against inhomogeneous broadening.
+Overall, our results suggest the possibility of laser operation based on the FSP in a solid-state system, such as a two-band material, due to the form of the dissipative processes, the magnitude of the dissipation that we consider, the robustness against inhomogeneous broadening, and the strong line narrowing across the transition.
+This type of laser operation is distinct from regular lasing and superradiant lasing, but comparable to a modified type of dressed-state lasing in solids.

 This work is structured as follows.
-In section II we describe the master equation of the driven dissipative Dicke model.
-In section III we introduce phase diffusion into the driving term of the TLS which leads to a broadened linewidth, which is overcome by the drastic line narrowing of the light field in the cavity.
+In section II we describe the master equation of the parametrically driven dissipative Dicke model.
+In section III we introduce phase diffusion into the driving term of the TLS which leads to a broadened linewidth, that is overcome by the drastic line narrowing of the light field in the cavity.
 In section IV we introduce inhomogeneous broadening into the TLSs which modifies the transition, as not all TLSs participate in the FSP.
 In section V we show the FSP transition as a function of the cavity loss rate as well as the TLS dissipation rates to show the robustness of the FSP.
 In section VI we conclude our results and present an outlook for possible implementations of the FSP.